-That said, you might not always be successful at stopping termites from finding your home altogether.
-If termites do chew their way onto your property then you need to call a professional exterminator to make sure they’re gone for good.
+That said, you might not always be successful at stopping these insects from finding your home altogether.
+If they do chew their way onto your property then you need to call a professional exterminator to make sure they’re gone for good.

 Keep in mind, an overgrown yard can also create the ideal environment for other unwanted pests like spiders, cockroaches, rats & mice, or ants.
 When you stay on top of the gardening, you help keep a wide range of Queensland pests and creepy crawlies away.

 5. Be observant and vigilant